 The first step on every trip with your pet is a visit to their Veterinarian for a check up.

-Pet Travel Health - CERTIFICATE OF GOOD HEALTH: This document which is also called a veterinary certificate or a zoo sanitary certificate is a must whether you are traveling between cities or between countries.
+CERTIFICATE OF GOOD HEALTH - This document which is also called a veterinary certificate or a zoo sanitary certificate is a must whether you are traveling between cities or between countries.
 When you have attached the pet's inoculation record you meet the requirements for most airlines as well as immigration officer.
 If you are traveling from the United States some countries you may visit will require that the form then be certified by the USDA.
-Some countries further require that the form be "legalized" by that countries consulate.
+Some countries further require that the form be "legalized" by that country's consulate.

 EUROPEAN UNION COUNTRIES This document may also be called a veterinary certificate, export certificate, or a zoo sanitary certificate.
 It is a requirement when you are traveling between cities or between countries.
 When you have attached the pet's inoculation record and any other documents required such as an import permit, you then meet the requirements for most airlines as well as the immigration requirements for that country.
 These documents create what is called a PET PASSPORT.
 If you are traveling from the United States some countries you may visit will require that the form then be certified by the USDA.
 Some countries further require that the form be "legalized" by that countries consulate.

-TRANQUILIZERS: The American Veterinary Medical Association does NOT recommend tranquilizing pets traveling in an airplane due to side effects primarily relating to breathing problems.
+TRANQUILIZERS - The American Veterinary Medical Association does NOT recommend tranquilizing pets traveling in an airplane due to side effects primarily relating to breathing problems.
 We recommend a natural non-prescription product that will soothe the pet but not put the pet to sleep.
-The Happy Traveler product is a good choice.
+An all-natural pet calmer product is a good choice.
 As always your veterinarian is your best source of advice.